Phenyo28/RBN-Assistive-Robot--Project-4-PD/README.md

 - Commands are transmitted instantly when buttons are pressed.
 - The ESP32 forwards them through the serial connection to the Arduino Mega, which moves the motors accordingly.
 4. Implementation Notes
--The app uses the BluetoothClient component in MIT App Inventor.
+- The app uses the BluetoothClient component in MIT App Inventor.
--Each button’s Click the block calls ``BluetoothClient.SendText("F")`` -No Wi-Fi or web server is required - communication is handled entirely over Bluetooth.
+- Each button’s Click the block calls ``BluetoothClient.SendText("F")``
+- No Wi-Fi or web server is required - communication is handled entirely over Bluetooth.
--This makes the system simpler, and usable anywhere without an internet connection.
+- This makes the system simpler, and usable anywhere without an internet connection.

 <img width="1920" height="974" alt="Screenshot 2025-10-16 114623" src="https://github.com/user-attachments/assets/403bf546-7a4d-41c0-8b54-4b94f64e913f" />